egenomics/scQCEA/index.md

 <br />
 By default, the HTML report will be written in /Outputs directory named `CLICK_ME.html`.
 You can open `CLICK_ME.html` without using rStudio/R. In addition, you can find a zip file in the /Outputs directory which is particularly useful to share or store the QC reports.
 <br />
-The content of "Data processing Workflow" autimitically is adjusted based on the type of appilication(s) and "Library Type" column in samples.metadata file.
+The content of the "Data processing Workflow" section is automatically adjusted based on the type of application (s) and the "Library Type" column in "samples.metadata" file.

 ### Input Data
 As input, the scQCEA package expects raw count data from 10X CellRanger or other single-cell experiments and optional arguments such as appropriate organism.
 The gene-cell count data has the gene as a row (the gene name should be the human or mouse Ensembl gene ID) and the cell as a column.
 You can convert an HDF5 Feature-Barcode Matrix to a gene-cell count matrix using the cellranger mat2csv command provided by 10Xgenomics.
 The tSNE and UMAP projections are the outputs of dimensionality reduction analysis in CSV format.